radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 A subject is whom the access control rule applies to.
 The subject types that can be associated with access control rules are described below:

 >[!warning]
->It is recommended to define access controls on subjects that are located in a RadiantOne Universal Directory (HDAP) store or persistent cache.
+>It is recommended to define access controls on subjects that are located in a RadiantOne Directory (HDAP) store or persistent cache.
 This prevents possible performance or network issues involved with RadiantOne connecting to a backend directory in order to enforce authorization.
 If your ACI’s require subjects that are located in backend directories, make sure that the backend is configured for high availability and that the [RadiantOne data source](02-concepts#data-source) is configured with the failover servers appropriately.

 -	Users – applicable to any specific user(s).
 -	Groups – applicable to a group of users.
 If the group is a nested group in HDAP, enable Main Control Panel > Settings > Security > Access Control > [Enable Nested Groups](06-security#enable-nested-groups) and configure [Linked Attribute](05-creating-virtual-views#linked-attributes) settings from Main Control Panel > Settings > Interception > Special Attributes Handling.